AddJam/awesome-glasgow-tech/README.md

 ## Resources

-Colleciton of useful places to find out more about Glasgow tech.
+Collection of useful places to find out more about Glasgow tech.

 * [Glasgow City Innovation District](https://glasgowcityinnovationdistrict.com) - hub for entrepreneurship, innovation, and collaboration
 * [glasgow.social](https://glasgow.social/about) - twitter like micro blogging, Glasgow specific